hemmokarja/Markov-NGram-Typing-Model/README.md

 - **Tokenization**: Uses Hugging Face's tokenizer ecosystem to perform flexible and robust subword tokenization.
 - **Smoothing**: (Optional) Adds Laplace smoothing to handle sparsity by assigning nonzero probabilities to unseen words.

+### ⚠️ Limitations

+This model is intended for educational purposes and lacks the depth, generalization, and contextual understanding of modern neural language models (e.g., transformers).
+It performs best on small, well-structured datasets and is not suitable for tasks requiring nuanced comprehension, long-range dependencies, or semantic consistency.

 ---

 ## 🚀 Features

 - ✅ Markov Chain-based probabilistic text generation
 - ✅ Configurable N-Gram size with fallback to lower-order models
 - ✅ Multi-process training support for large datasets
 - ✅ Hugging Face tokenizer integration
-- ✅ Save/load model state with `pickle`
+- ✅ Save/load model state

 ---